fermyon/developer/content/cloud/develop.md

 This article briefly describes how to create a new Spin application.
 For a more thorough guide to developing Spin applications, take a look [here](/spin/developing).

-## Prerequisites - Instal the Spin CLI
+## Prerequisites - Install the Spin CLI

 Before developing a Spin application, you need to have the Spin CLI installed locally.
 Here’s a way to install the Spin CLI: